 The Law Library Association of St. Louis is proud to announce that it is hosting the American Bar Association (ABA) Travelling Exhibit, Lawyers Without Rights: Jewish Lawyers in Germany Under The Third Reich.
-The exhibit, never before seen in St. Louis, is at the Law Library Association from Sunday March 8 through September 1, 2021.
-[Please note this new extended exhibit period.]
+The exhibit, never before seen in St. Louis, is at the Law Library Association from Sunday March 8, 2020 through November 15, 2021.
+[Please note this new and final extension for the exhibit.]

 In addition to the Law Library Association, the exhibit is co-sponsored locally by ADL Heartland, the St. Louis Kaplan Feldman Holocaust Museum, and the Jewish Federation of St. Louis-The Professional Society: Lawyers Division.

 The exhibit consists of panels that tell the stories and describe the respective fates of dozen of attorneys and judges of Jewish descent who had their law licenses revoked under the Third Reich.